 I knew then what was waiting for me on arriving back in Europe and it wasn’t exactly something to look forward to…..

 I arrived early on a Friday morning and slept on and off and in the meantime, familiarised myself with the brutal facts: five suicide bombers had launched the attack on Zaventem.
 Thirty two people hailing from 16 different nationalities had died.

 The strange thing was, I did not feel any particular emotions about it, neither outrage or shock.
 It was as if there was a thick sheet of glass between me and the words spoken on the TV and emblazoned on my laptop screen.

 Not that I didn’t sympathise with the dead and the injured, of course I did.
 I could have easily been one of the victims.

-As an atheist I had no need to pay homage to any kind of deity.
+As an atheist I had no need to pay homage to Jesus or the Christian faith.

 Nevertheless, I had my own rituals.